Southampton: Governance

-The city has undergone many changes to its governance over the centuries and once again became administratively independent from Hampshire County as it was made into a unitary authority in a local government reorganisation on 1 April 1997, a result of the 1992 Local Government Act.
+The city has undergone many changes to its governance over the centuries and once again became administratively independent from Hampshire County as it was made into a unitary authority in a local government reorganisation on 1 April 1997, a result of the Local Government Act 1992.
 The district remains part of the Hampshire ceremonial county.

-Southampton City Council consists of 48 councillors, 3 for each of the 16 wards.
+Southampton City Council consists of 51 councillors, 3 for each of the 17 wards.
 Council elections are held in early May for one third of the seats (one councillor for each ward), elected for a four-year term, so there are elections three years out of four.
-The Labour Party has held overall control since 2022; after the 2022 council elections the composition of the council is:
+The Labour Party has held overall control since 2022; after the 2023 council elections the composition of the council is:

-There are three members of Parliament for the city: Royston Smith (Conservative) for Southampton Itchen, the constituency covering the east of the city; Dr Alan Whitehead (Labour) for Southampton Test, which covers the west of the city; and Caroline Nokes (Conservative) for Romsey and Southampton North, which includes a northern portion of the city.
+There are three members of Parliament for the city: Darren Paffey (Labour) for Southampton Itchen, the constituency covering the east of the city; Satvir Kaur (Labour) for Southampton Test, which covers the west of the city; and Caroline Nokes (Conservative) for Romsey and Southampton North, which includes a northern portion of the city.

-Mayor and Sheriff
+Lord mayor and sheriff

-The first Mayor of Southampton served in 1222 meaning 2022 was the 800th Anniversary of the office.
+The first mayor of Southampton served in 1222 meaning 2022 was the 800th anniversary of the office.

-The current Mayor of Southampton is Councillor Jaqui Rayment, who was formerly the 584th sheriff.
-Her predecessor was Alex Houghton.